particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Clarify use of Tracker SoM PMID pin 2023-12-23

+The PMID pin on the Tracker SoM should be left unconnected in normal use.

 ### Updated B524 band power information 2023-12-20

 Clarified the band power table for the [B524](/reference/datasheets/b-series/b524-b523-datasheet/).